Personal Injury Theory

 Each side has the right to object to evidence offered by the other side.
 If I do not agree with the objection, I will say it is overruled.
 If I overrule an objection, the witness will answer and you may consider the evidence.
 If I agree with the objection, I will say it is sustained.
 If I sustain an objection, you must ignore the question.
 If the witness did not answer, you must not guess what he or she might have said or why I sustained the objection.
 If the witness has already answered, you must ignore the answer.

 An attorney may make a motion to strike testimony that you have heard.
 If I grant the motion, you must totally disregard that testimony.
 You must treat it as though it did not exist.

 The most common sources of evidence in personal injury cases are sworn witness testimony and authenticated documents.
 Other common sources of evidence include debris from the scene of a car crash or a medical device, such as a prosthetic limb.
 The CA Evidence Code consists of rules to ensure the reliability of the evidence.
 If a piece of evidence is not allowed, or “admissible” under the Code, the evidence will not be considered by the jury.
 For example, a statement that a witness heard outside of court may be an inadmissible hearsay statement.
 In order to increase the chances of proving your case, you should hire an experienced personal injury lawyer to help gather all of the evidence that will be admissible to show the truth regarding fault, causation, and harm.

 If you suffered an injury or loss from an auto accident, slip and fall, dog bite, or medical neglect, contact our a Los Angeles Personal Injury Lawyer who has experience winning trials.
 A Los Angeles Trial Lawyer knows how to present the evidence properly to get the fair compensation that you deserve, either by settlement or trial judgment.

-Contact Effres & Associates today for a free consultation!
+Contact Effres & Effres today for a free consultation!